Kevin Talbott

 Why male psychology?

 I have experience in therapy with women, men, and other identities.
-I decided to complete extra training in male psychology, as only 36% of men reach out for help, and unfortunately, a lot of men (and young men) ask for help in the last months of their lives, before attempting suicide and boys are falling behind in education at an astonishing rate.
+I decided to complete extra training in male psychology and male depression (male depression can be expressed in different ways) as only 36% of men reach out for help, and unfortunately, a lot of men (and young men) ask for help in the last months of their lives, before attempting suicide, and boys are falling behind in education at an astonishing rate.

 If you have a father, grandfather, husband, son, nephew, brother, male friend, etc, that you are concerned about.
 Please contact me or visit my website for further information on male mental health.
 Please click the website link at the top of the page.